-In general, a rugged design is a necessity.
+In general, rugged design is a necessity.
 No-lens and Fresnal lens thermometers tend to be made out of a durable polymer, and that’s usually enough to keep your thermometer safe, but Mica lens thermometers need a much more durable shell and a carrying case implemented into their design.
-It’s easy to crack their lenses, and a rugged design will help prevent that from happening.
+It’s easy to crack their lenses, and rugged design will help prevent that from happening.

 5. Backlit Display

 Having a lit screen isn’t a necessity, but it makes it a lot easier to read your thermometer in bad lighting conditions.
 This one is pretty self-explanatory.

 6. Read Speed

 A thermometer’s read speed is the amount of time it takes for it to deliver an accurate reading after you’ve initiated the thermometer’s reading process.
 Faster thermometers are better in almost every regard, and you should try to find one that measures temperatures in less than a few seconds.

 The recording isn’t too important unless you want to continuously read the same object’s temperature.
 Proper recording software will be able to tell you the average temperature of an object over a set period of time, and it can tell you if there are any meaningful fluctuations in its temperature.

 Thermometers can eventually break, and a warranty is a must-have feature for some thermometers.
 No-lens and Fresnal thermometers are usually cheap enough that you won’t have to worry a lot if they break, but a Mica lens thermometer can be a pretty hefty investment.
 We recommend getting a warranty for any expensive thermometer you buy.

 Why The ThermoPro Infrared Thermometer Is The Best Choice For Your Kids